dustinbrownman/calendar/README.md

 The app is built in pure Ruby.
 The user interface is simple command line and models are still developing.
 Please keep this in mind as you check it out.

+Note: This was not originally tracked with Git, but was added later to showcase my work.

 To start the app, run `ruby calendar.rb`.

 Enjoy!